 On this particular Sunday morning, I was waiting on line, holding my Times, when we heard the noon siren – only it wasn't noon, and that meant there was a fire.

-Millie yanked off her apron (I had never been exactly clear why she wore an apron, but I guess the big pockets were convenient), tossed it at her brother, and zipped out the door, yelling, "Take over, Marky!"
+Millie yanked off her apron, tossed it at her brother, and zipped out the door, yelling, "Take over, Marky!"
+I had never been exactly sure why she wore an apron, but I guess the large pockets were convenient.

 He made a face about being called Marky, and he ignored the apron as he stepped behind the counter.
-I hadn't known that Millie was a member of the town's force of volunteer firefighters, but there she was, pedaling off down the block at high speed toward the firehouse.
+I hadn't known that Millie was a member of the town's force of volunteer firefighters, but there she was, pedaling off down the block at high speed in the direction of the firehouse.

 I paid for my newspaper and moved toward the door, to allow the woman behind me to step to the counter and pay for her purchases (a local paper, a pack of cigarettes, and a small tube of toothpaste).
 I needed to make sure before I left the store that my paper had all the vital sections.
 (Actually, my employer considered almost all of the sections of the Sunday Times to be vital, but I might have been forgiven if I'd arrived home without the sports section or the classifieds.)